Code-Platoon-Curriculum/docker-compose-app/NOTES.md

   - create nginx config
     - Map http requests with `api/`  in the URL to go to django api

-- Update docker-compose and shell script
+- Update docker-compose.
+No need to update shell script as the frontend env vars get set in the Dockerfile.